 Mount Adams Climb + Ski Descent Overview

-With over a vertical mile of moderate (25-35% slope) skiing, Mount Adams is the perfect entry point into the world of ski mountaineering for skiers of varying ability, and this trip allows backcountry travelers to experience the thrill of skiing off the summit of Washington’s second highest peak.
+With over a vertical mile of moderate (25-35% slope) skiing, Mount Adams, originally named Klickitat, is the perfect entry point into the world of ski mountaineering for skiers of varying ability, and this trip allows backcountry travelers to experience the thrill of skiing off the summit of Washington’s second highest peak.
 Located in the remote wilderness of the Gifford Pinchot National Forest, Mount Adams is an ideal classroom for developing ski mountaineering skills in friendly environment, as the south side route offers wide open moderate terrain with no prominent crevasses.
-It’s an excellent objective for graduates of our Backcountry Ski Seminar or those with some prior backcountry skiing/riding experience.
+It’s an excellent objective for graduates of our Intro to Backcountry Touring or those with some prior backcountry skiing/riding experience.

 This two-day instructional climb and descent will introduce ski mountaineers to ice axe and crampon use, backcountry travel and camping, movement on snow and self-arrest techniques, as well as climbing self-care.
 The expansive views from the summit include Mt.
 Rainier, Mt.
 St. Helens, and Mt.
 Hood, and are some of the most breathtaking in the Northwest.
 Significant elevation gain on both the approach and summit days also demand strong fitness, making this climb an excellent fitness test-piece for more advanced ski mountaineering objectives, like our Mount Baker Climb and Ski Descent.